Learning at MSD

 Self-Care Skills – Children are encouraged and assisted in developing self-care skills such as dressing, undressing, and using the toilet.

-Transition to Children’s House – Around the age of 3 — once a child is independent in the care of self, feeding, and toileting, is able to complete a full cycle of work, is communicating well, and is socially ready — toddlers transition into the Children’s House.
-Children that attend our Toddler Community typically experience a smoother transition into the Children’s House classroom when they are ready.
+Transition to Children’s House – Around the age of 3, Young Children’s community students transition into the Children’s House community.
+Children that attend our Young Children’s Community typically experience a smoother transition into the Children’s House classroom when they are ready.

 Why 5 days a week?